 This pear puree recipe by Martha Stewart turns overripe pears into a simple yet delicious pear dessert.
 All you need is ripe pears, pear brandy, and sugar.
 Sprinkle a little powdered sugar over the squares when serving, and you’re sure to impress your dinner guests!

 Another way to eat pears fresh, without baking them with a lot of sugar, is to toss them in with a salad.
 There are many pear salad recipes, but it seems everyone’s favorite salad companion for pears is balsamic dressing and walnuts.
 Add some goat cheese on top of that, and you’ve got a gourmet salad.
+You can even add edible flowers from your garden for an extra pop of color!
 Be sure the pears you use are ripe; pears that are too hard might clash with the salad’s other textures.

 While poaching pears isn’t the easiest of tasks, we’re sure you’ll love this recipe by Giada de Laurentiis on Food Network.
 It uses ingredients like cinnamon sticks, honey, vanilla bean, ginger, and dessert wine to create a complex and mouth-watering dessert.
 It’s suggested to use firm pears that aren’t too mushy, or else they’ll fall apart while being poached.